castep-docs/castep-docs/docs/documentation/Geometry_Optimisation/files.md

 ## .geom

-The .geom file is the primary output file, and contains the unit cell, positions of the atoms and the forces on the atoms for each step of the geometry optimisation.
-The format of this file is the same as the .md file ()
+The `.geom` file is the primary output file, and contains the unit cell, positions of the atoms and the forces on the atoms for each step of the geometry optimisation.
+The format of this file is very similar to the `.md` file.

 ```
 BEGIN header